Muhammed-als/Final_Modular_Asteroids_Game/Final_Modular_Asteroids_Game/doc/IPostEntityProcessingService.md

 <td><Strong>Parameters</strong></td>
 <td>

-`GameData gameData` - The game data
+`GameData gameData` - The game data of the game

 `World world` - The world of the game